Plantar fasciitis

 What causes plantar aponeurosis?

 Unsuitable sports practice.
 Running on ground that's too hard or degraded, or wearing unsuitable footwear, can lead to plantar fasciitis.
-Running with poor technique, downhill or on the forefoot is also a factor in plantar aponeuropathy.
+Running with poor technique, downhill or on the forefoot is also a factor in plantar fasciitis.
 In some cases, a rupture of the plantar fascia can also occur.

 How long does it take to heal plantar aponeurosis?